European Coal and Steel Community: High Authority

-Other institutions
+Common Assembly

 The Common Assembly (the forerunner to the European Parliament) was composed of 78 representatives: 18 from each of France, Germany, and Italy; 10 from Belgium and the Netherlands; and 4 from Luxembourg (article 21).
 It exercised supervisory powers over the executive High Authority (article 20).
-The Common Assembly representatives were to be national MPs delegated each year by their Parliaments to the Assembly or directly elected "by universal suffrage" (article 21), though in practice it was the former, as there was no requirement for elections until the Treaties of Rome and no actual election until 1979, as Rome required agreement in the Council on the electoral system first.
+The Common Assembly representatives were to be national MPs delegated each year by their Parliaments to the Assembly or directly elected "by universal suffrage" (article 21), though in practice it was the former, as there was no requirement for elections until the Treaty of Rome, and no actual election until 1979, as Rome required agreement in the council on the electoral system first.
 However, to emphasise that the chamber was not a traditional international organisation composed of representatives of national governments, the Treaty of Paris used the term "representatives of the peoples".
 Some hoped the Community would use the institutions (Assembly, Court) of the Council of Europe, and The Treaty's Protocol on Relations with the Council of Europe encouraged links between the two institutions' assemblies.
 The ECSC Assembly was intended as a democratic counter-weight and check to the High Authority, to advise but also to have power to sack the Authority (article 24).
 The first President (akin to a Speaker) was Paul-Henri Spaak.

+Special Council of Ministers

 The Special Council of Ministers (the forerunner to the Council of the European Union) was composed of representatives of national governments.
-The Presidency was held by each state for a period of three months, rotating between them in alphabetical order.
+The presidency was held by each state for a period of three months, rotating between them in alphabetical order.
 One of its key aspects was the harmonisation of the work of the High Authority and that of national governments.
-The Council was also required to issue opinions on certain areas of work of the High Authority.
-Issues relating only to coal and steel were in the exclusive domain of the High Authority, and in these areas the Council (unlike the modern Council) could only act as a scrutiny on the Authority.
-However, areas outside coal and steel required the consent of the Council.
+The council was also required to issue opinions on certain areas of work of the High Authority.
+Issues relating only to coal and steel were in the exclusive domain of the High Authority, and in these areas the council (unlike the modern council) could only act as a scrutiny on the Authority.
+However, areas outside coal and steel required the consent of the council.

+Court of Justice

 The Court of Justice was to ensure the observation of ECSC law along with the interpretation and application of the Treaty.
 The Court was composed of seven judges, appointed by common accord of the national governments for six years.
 There were no requirements that the judges had to be of a certain nationality, simply that they be qualified and that their independence be beyond doubt.
 The Court was assisted by two Advocates General.